allencs1/GCP-projects/README.md

 - Importance of service accounts and IAM roles
 - How to debug cloud build failures
 - Why requirements.txt is required for Python apps

+  ## Project 03 - Cloud Function API (GCP)

+### Project Goal
+Create a serverless API using Google Cloud Functions.

+### What I Did
+- Created a Python function using Cloud Shell
+- Deployed it using gcloud CLI
+- Configured HTTP trigger for public access
+- Fixed IAM permission issues during deployment
+- Returned JSON data from the function

+### What I Learned
+- What an API is and how it works
+- Difference between App Engine and Cloud Functions
+- How serverless functions run on demand
+- How to use JSON to return structured data
+- How IAM roles affect deployments